-We’ve seen firsthand how a disorganized gallery can cause you to lose out on great opportunities.
-If clients can’t easily find examples of your wedding photography or landscape art, they might just move on.
+I’ve seen how a disorganized portfolio can cause you to lose out on opportunities.
+If a potential client wants to see your ‘Logo Design’ case studies but gets lost in your ‘Web Development’ projects, then they might just move on.

 That’s where a filterable portfolio comes in.
-It allows visitors to sort your work with a single click, making it easy for them to see exactly what they need.
+It allows visitors to sort your work by category, tag, or project type with a single click, making it easy for them to find exactly what they need.

-In this guide, we will show you how to easily create a filterable portfolio in WordPress, step by step.
+In this guide, I will show you how to easily create a filterable portfolio in WordPress, step by step.

 Why Create a Filterable Portfolio in WordPress?